raaavioli/DD2358-Software-Engineering-HPC/README.md

 * **BUILD_GMOCK**: turn gmock build *OFF*, as it is not used.

 ### Build instruction
+Following will build LIBXSMM and link all necessary libraries and produce binaries for all following execises, including bonus.
+Thus, **this step may take a few minutes**.

 > \> mkdir build
 >
 > \> cd build